 Gmail-Only Servers

-The original server (1,100 stars, 344 forks) was officially archived on March 3, 2026 — now fully read-only.
-It had been unmaintained since August 2025 with 72+ unmerged PRs.
-The ArtyMcLabin fork (116 stars, 101 commits) is the active continuation and has added significant improvements.
+The original GongRzhe/Gmail-MCP-Server (1,100 stars, 344 forks) was officially archived on March 3, 2026 — permanently read-only.
+The ArtyMcLabin fork (now 152 stars, up from 116 in April — +31%) is the active continuation.

 Original tools: Send email (plain text, HTML, multipart + attachments), create draft, get email by ID, search emails, add/remove labels, create/update/delete labels, batch processing (up to 50 emails at once).